 3. A secondary magenta stencil 'B' cancel.

 Wonderful one-of-a-kind piece!
 Not only is it a major double transfer (T5), but it is also an R5b that is imperforate vertically rather than horizontally (as with all part perforates, the imperf vertically are far more scarce than imperf horizontally).
+As of 2023, it is the only reported example of the T5 major double transfer on an imperf-vertical R5b.
 It is on a piece of a Wells Fargo document, with a California state revenue.

 Unusual fancy printed cancel, with the gothic letter initials at top.
 Because these are seen with different letter combinations at top, speculation is that these are for bond coupons, with the bondholder's initials printed at top.